pedroafonso23/workshopdev-omnistack11/README.md

 The user can access the website and post a new suggestion.
 Suggestion cards will be available for anyone to see.

-For this project we used JavaScript, HTML, CSS, databases and other tools.
+For this project we used JavaScript, HTML, CSS, databases and other tools, like the Express FrameWork.